Glossary of Terms

 Any mitigation option that involves the removal of carbon dioxide from the atmosphere and stores it, either naturally (eg. vegetation, soil organic carbon, etc) or technologically.

-Codes, Standards and Certifications
+Codes, Standards and Guides

 This content category on Climate Insight is made up of the following types of documents: